Blame It on the Bellboy: Reception

 The film received negative reviews from critics and holds a 19% rating on Rotten Tomatoes based on 16 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Box office

-It opened in the United Kingdom on January 24, 1992, through Warner Bros., the then European theatrical partner of Buena Vista Pictures.
+It opened in the United Kingdom on January 24, 1992, through Warner Bros., the then-European theatrical partner of Buena Vista Pictures.
 It grossed £956,220 for the week from 262 screens, placing it second at the box office, behind JFK, which opened in the same week.
 Elsewhere, the film was a box office flop.